cwen13/cwen13/README.md

 ---

-A new class of code camp students came along and got my fire burning bright.
+A new class of code camp students came along and has my passion filled.
 Returning to what I love really has affirmed how much I want a career in coding and am committed to finding a position for me to excel at.
 I have been diving back into building and technical writing to help show my abilities not just in code but also communication.

 ## INTEREST